 1956: Founding of Battle Creek Community College

-The Battle Creek Public Schools (BCPS) Board of Education established Battle Creek Community College on September 1, 1956.
+The Battle Creek Public Schools (BCPS) Board of Education established Battle Creek Community College on Sept.
+1, 1956.
 Battle Creek Community College was located in the G.A.R.
 Hall (Grand Army of the Republic), at 3 College Street in Battle Creek, Michigan.
-The college used the science laboratories in the high school, the second floor of the W.K.
+The College used the science laboratories in the high school, the second floor of the W.K.
 Kellogg Junior High School for a library, the Willard Library as a bookstore, and the YWCA as a student center.

-Guiding the fledgling college was Superintendent Harry R. Davidson and Dr. Robert O. Hatton, who served as the first Director.
-The college hired four full-time instructors (Sidney DeBoer, Eva L. Hampton, Wayne VanDerWeele, and Virginia Taylor) and four part-time instructors (Loyal Phares, Bob Vollmer, Madge Burnham, and A.W.
+Guiding the fledgling College was Superintendent Harry R. Davidson and Dr. Robert O. Hatton, who served as the first Director.
+The College hired four full-time instructors (Sidney DeBoer, Eva L. Hampton, Wayne VanDerWeele, and Virginia Taylor) and four part-time instructors (Loyal Phares, Bob Vollmer, Madge Burnham, and A.W.
 Anderson).
 Feme Griffith was the Registrar and Donald Best, Librarian.
 December: The College published the first edition of the student newspaper The Triad.

 May 4 – “Spring Swing” dance for students is held at Post Clubhouse and includes a sit-down meal and music by Forrest Mark.